Hangover3832/ComfyUI-Hangover-Nodes/README.md

 ### Node: Scale Image To Bounding Box

 This node scales an input image into a given box size, whereby the aspect ratio keeps retained.
+The image can also be padded to the full box size with an arbitrary color.

 ![Alt text](img/bounding_box.png)